UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### Why isn't my Connection Agreement showing up in the HSCN Connection Agreement Portal?

-Sometimes organisations have signed the HSCN Connection Agreement but it doesn't show up in the HSCN Portal.
-If this happens you can either contact NHS Digial <enquiries@nhsdigital.nhs.uk> and ask them to update the Portal, then once we see your organisation Agreement in the Portal we can give you HSCN access, or for expediency you can send a copy of your signed Agreement to us, which means we can give you HSCN access straight away, and then we can ask NHS Digital to update their records for your organisation.
+You may find that, although you've signed the HSCN Connection Agreement, it doesn't show up in the HSCN Portal.
+If this happens you can either:

+- Contact NHS Digial (<enquiries@nhsdigital.nhs.uk>) and ask them to update the Portal.
+When we can see your organisation agreement in the Portal we can give you HSCN access.

+- For expediency, you can send a copy of your signed Agreement to us, and we can give you HSCN access straight away.
+We can then request that NHS Digital update their records for your organisation.

 ### What is UKCloud's ODS code?